Railway Backend Deployment: What Developers Should Know

 Railway’s template marketplace includes over 650 pre-configured software stacks.
 Want to deploy Umami analytics?
 Ghost blogging platform?
 Plausible?
 There’s a template for that.

-Templates bundle multiple services together with pre-configured connections.
-Database, backend, and frontend all linked up correctly from the start.
+Templates bundle multiple services together with pre-configured connections, supporting rapid deployment of full stack apps by including backend, frontend, and database services all linked up correctly from the start.

 Deploying a template follows the same workflow as deploying code: